 SOCIAL COMMITTEE: MHNA’s social committee plans our key events and celebrations each year.
 Our big events include: Merle HayDay, which is our annual neighborhood celebration; National Night Out, America’s Night Out Against Crime; and MHNA’s annual entry in the Beaverdale Fall Festival parade.
-For more information on MHNA’s social committee, please contact April Beck at email@example.com, or (515) 707-6386.
+For more information on MHNA’s social committee, please contact April Wyss at firstname.lastname@example.org, or (515) 707-6386.

 COMMUNICATIONS: MHNA’s communications committee is responsible for managing the association’s website, newsletters, and social media.
 We also coordinate with businesses who are interested in advertising on the website or newsletter.
 For more information on the communications committee, please contact Jason Pulliam at email@example.com, or (515) 681-9689.

 BEAUTIFICATION: MHNA’s beautification committee members maintain association flowerbeds.
 MHNA volunteers tend flowerbeds at the following locations: